Saul Begins to Persecute the Church, 1b-3

 8:4 Now those who had been forced to scatter went around proclaiming the good news of the word.
 8:5 Philip went down to the main city of Samaria and began proclaiming the Christ to them.
 8:6 The crowds were paying attention with one mind to what Philip said, as they heard and saw the miraculous signs he was performing.
 8:7 For unclean spirits, crying with loud shrieks, were coming out of many who were possessed, and many paralyzed and lame people were healed.
 8:8 So there was great joy in that city.

-Undesigned coincidence?
-If this city was Sychar, as a number of commentators think quite likely, then we have a likely explanation (in addition to his miraculous signs) for its having welcomed Philip and his message.
+The main city of Samaria – Undesigned coincidence.
+If this city was Sychar, as a number of commentators think, then we have a likely explanation (in addition to his miraculous signs) for its having welcomed Philip and his message.
 For, according to Jn 4, this city had been receptive to Jesus himself.
 See here.

 8:9 Now in that city was a man named Simon, who had been practicing magic and amazing the people of Samaria, claiming to be someone great.
 8:10 All the people, from the least to the greatest, paid close attention to him, saying, “This man is the power of God that is called ‘Great.’ ” 8:11 And they paid close attention to him because he had amazed them for a long time with his magic.
 8:12 But when they believed Philip as he was proclaiming the good news about the kingdom of God and the name of Jesus Christ, they began to be baptized, both men and women.
 8:13 Even Simon himself believed, and after he was baptized, he stayed close to Philip constantly, and when he saw the signs and great miracles that were occurring, he was amazed.